 ICRC President welcomes historic step to prohibit nuclear weapons

-New York (ICRC) – The President of the International Committee of the Red Cross (ICRC), Peter Maurer, this morning congratulated world leaders for taking a decisive step towards ending one of the greatest threats to humanity by signing the Treaty on the Prohibition of Nuclear Weapons.
+New York (ICRC) – The President of the ICRC, Peter Maurer, this morning congratulated world leaders for taking a decisive step towards ending one of the greatest threats to humanity by signing the Treaty on the Prohibition of Nuclear Weapons.

 "With rising regional and international tensions, and the consequent increasing risks of use of nuclear weapons, you're giving the world the hope that it needs today; the hope for a future without nuclear weapons," President Maurer said.
 "Humanity simply cannot live under the dark shadow of nuclear warfare, and the immense suffering which we all know would result."